A Sidestep to Ponder

-For instance, as I turn my attention towards creating (a pursuit I love), I find that my intentions slide a bit as I attend to craft and grow my skills and knowledge in a particular area of the craft.
+For instance, when I turn my attention towards creating (a pursuit I love), I find that my intentions slide a bit as I attend to craft and grow my skills and knowledge in a particular area of the craft.
 After a while, I forget why memory keeping matters to me because I've been focusing so much on specific photography, writing, or graphic design techniques and why they matter.
 Eventually, I start feeling a little lost and unclear about what memories I want to preserve and why.
 That's when having a written intention comes into play.
-It reminds me of my “why?” while giving me clarity around my “what?”
-My intentions serve as a trajectory—a direction—by which to set my crafting compass.
+It reminds me of my “why?” while giving me clarity around what outcomes I want.
+So, my intentions serve as a trajectory (or direction) by which to set my internal compass.

 I'd Love to Hear from You 🙂